arj03/ssb-new-format/README.md

 A smaller signed format (see message signing format) doesn't seem to make much improvements in the validation speed.

+Wasm version compared c version of libsodium is almost the same speedon my laptop, around 7% slower.

+Performance on phone compared to laptop is that phone is 64% slower in validate, but json performance is roughly the same.

 ## Other

 JS [Benchmark](https://github.com/ssbc/bench-ssb/tree/test-encodings) on i7: json 0.38, cbor 1.76, bipf 1.14